Frequently asked questions

 Animals that still need to strengthen are mainly given fish porridge.
 This is made from salmon.
 If the seal switches to (solid) fish, they are given herring.

-Are there people at the Sealcentre at night?
+Are there people at the WEC at night?

 Yes.
-The nurses always do an evening and night round with the animals.
-In addition, 20-30 students and volunteers live on campus at the Sealcentre.
-Which means there are always people around.
+The caretakers always do an evening and night round with the animals.
+In addition, there are about 20-30 students and volunteers living on the WEC campus.
+So there are always people present.

 Can we see seals in the wild?

-You can.
-But not in Pieterburen.
-This is because Pieterburen is not directly next to water but about two kilometres from the dike.
-Beyond that are several kilometres of meadow before you reach the sea.
-From the harbour in Lauwersoog, our boat tours regularly go out to spot seals in the wild.
-Thirdly, there is a seal observation wall during the period when the common seals have their pups.
-You will find this observation wall on the edge of the Dollard, an area between the province of Groningen and Germany.
-Note: this area is still about an hour's drive (about 60 km) from the Sealcentre.
+Yes, you can.
+From the harbor in Lauwersoog, our boat trips regularly depart to spot seals in the wild.
+There is also a seal viewing wall during the period when the common seals have their pups.
+This viewing wall can be found on the edge of the Dollard, an area between the province of Groningen and Germany.
+Please note: this area is approximately an hour and 10 minutes drive (approximately 50 km) from the WEC.

 Boat tours

-What kind of boat tours do you offer?
+What kind of boat trips do you offer?

 Can I cancel my tickets?